SOUTHYYY/initia-daily-bot/Readme.md

 - To do 1 time run execute `npm run start`
 - To do scheduler run execute `npm run schedule` (EXPERIMENTAL)

-## Note

-This bot send token to my testnet address account, to change the address with yours, check the `src/utils/constant.js` and change the `RECEIVERWALLETADDRESS` with your address.

 ## UPDATE

 to update the bot,